LIHPC-Computational-Geometry/lihpccg-ci/README.md

 **Software versions used in images: Ubuntu 22.04 (g++ 11.3.0, cmake 3.22.1) and Spack 0.19.**

 The dockerfiles used to create those images are available in the [images](./images) directory.
-The dockerfile in charge of creating a `xxx` image is named `Dockerfile.xxx`, for example `Dockerfile.cmake-cgcore` for `cmake-cgcore image`.
+The dockerfile in charge of creating a `xxx` image is named `Dockerfile.xxx`, for example `Dockerfile.cmake-cgcore` for `cmake-cgcore` image.

 The `nightly`image is created automatically everyday at midnight.
 The `spack-mgx` image is "handmade": it takes more than 6 hours to create (exceeds the maximum possible free time on GitHub).
 The others images can be created through github menus:
 - Actions menu on the top,